DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 When called right from the test function, they implicitly obtain the test controller.

-However, if you need to call a selector from a Node.js callback that fires during the test run, you will have to manually bind it to the test controller.
+However, if you need to call a selector from a Node.js callback that fires during the test run, you have to manually bind it to the test controller.

 Use the [boundTestRun](selector-options.md#optionsboundtestrun) option for this.